 - Classification of surface data is based on a programmer's assumptions.

-- Results are many times not available until the end of long processing times.
+- Many times, results are not available until the end of long processing times.

 - Changes in the extraction variables require lengthy reprocessing.

 In the example below, one of our clients called and said that Virtual Surveyor was changing the elevations by approximately two feet.
 The client was performing a construction verification survey and had multiple control points on the project.
-After checking his ground control and the data in his photogrammetry software and there was a definite discrepancy.
-After a lot of investigation, I discovered that he had the DTM generation option turned on in his software and he had used that file to create his Virtual Surveyor project.
-After we recreated the project using the correct file (DSM and not the DTM) all the elevations verified correctly and our client produced some great looking CAD drawings.
+After checking his ground control and the data in his photogrammetry software, there was indeed a definite discrepancy.
+After a lot of investigation, we discovered that he had the DTM generation option turned on in his software and he had used that file to create his Virtual Surveyor project.
+After we recreated the project using the correct file (DSM and not the DTM) all the elevations were correctly verified, and our client produced some great-looking CAD drawings.

-The yellow box in the image above is the area that is show in images "A" and "B" below.
-Image A is the surface created using the DTM file from the photogrammetry software.
-Image B depicts the project that was created using the DSM file with maximum detail setting in the photogrammetry software.
+The yellow box in the image above is the area that we'll focus on for Images A and B (shown below).
+Image A is a surface created using the DTM file from the photogrammetry software, while Image B depicts the project that was created using the DSM file with maximum detail settings in the photogrammetry software.

-As shown on the table below, you can see the elevation differences between the DSM and the DTM.
-Also notice that there is much more detail in image "B" especially around the standpipe labeled as location number 3 in both screen captures.
-Image "A" does not show the standpipe and also modeled depressions in the surface that do not exist.
-Close examination of the dam surface revealed that the top was at or near and elevation of 742 ft.
-The top of the dam in the DTM model varied in elevation from 737.7 ft to 739.4 ft with a high spot at location number 2 as shown on image "A"
+As shown in the table below, you can see the elevation differences between the DSM and the DTM.
+When comparing both captured screens, notice that there is much more detail in Image B (DSM), especially around the standpipe labeled as location number 3.
+Image A (DTM) excludes the standpipe and inaccurately creates modeled depressions on the surface that do not actually exist.
+Close examination of the dam surface reveals that the top was at or near an elevation of 742 ft.
+The top of the dam in the DTM model varied in elevation from 737.7 ft to 739.4 ft., with a high spot at location number 2, as shown in Image A.

 |Surface||Point #1||Point #2|

-While it is tempting to try and save some time, the above example illustrates the inaccuracy that can happen from using automated solutions that you have no control over.
-In the example above it is fortunate that the user double checked his data before proceeding forward with additional work.
-It is better to have a 100% data set that you have confidence in rather than wondering and having to reprocess multiple time.
+While it is tempting to try and save some time by using the DTM, the above example illustrates the inaccuracy that can happen from using automated solutions that you have no control over.
+It is fortunate, for this use case, that the user double-checked his data before proceeding forward with additional work.
+It is better to have a 100% data set that you have full confidence in, rather than wondering and having to reprocess multiple times.
 As a land surveyor, I want to decide what I keep for my DTM.
-Using the full DSM along with Virtual Surveyor provides me total control of what I need in my topographic survey.
+Using the full DSM, along with Virtual Surveyor, provides me with total control of what I need in my topographic survey.